G7 and an alienated humanity - Vanguard News

 They are the leading exporting countries, largest nuclear energy producers, have the largest gold reserves and are the top contributors to the United Nations budget.

+NCC pledges stepping up protection of authors’ intellectual property(Opens in a new browser tab)

 At their meeting, as usual, they took unilateral decisions and made magisterial declarations without consulting other humans.
-For instance, they declared: “The G7 wants to overhaul the World Trade Organisation in order to more efficiently protect intellectual property, solve disputes more quickly and stop unfair practices.”
-Although the WTO is made up of 164 countries, the words of these seven are virtually law.
+For instance they declared: “The G7 wants to overhaul the World Trade Organisation in order to more efficiently protect intellectual property, solve disputes more quickly and stop unfair practices.”
+Although the WTO is made up of 164 countries, the words of these seven, is virtually law.
 But when over-fed, rich and powerful people like the G7 talk about reforms, things are about to get worse for the poor.

 Intellectual property rights are supposed to be rights given to persons for the products of their minds or intellect.
 In the WTO it is referred to as the “Trade-Related Intellectual Property Rights, TRIPS.
 So on the surface, there is nothing wrong, but in practice, it is a way the rich and powerful countries deprive others of their traditional or societal rights and appropriate them for profit.